-There are few, almost unknown people, who play a fundamental role in the immense mechanism of the world economy, but the public opinion will never be aware of their existence.
-A paradigmatic example: David Vincenzetti’s life is similar to a script written for Hollywood (to shock the public), such as the name of the company with which he built his reputation: Hacking Team Srl Milano.
+There are people who play a fundamental role in the immense mechanism of the world economy, but whose existence remains unknown to the wider public.
+An exemplar is David Vincenzetti’s, whose life is comparable to a script written for a Hollywood spy thriller, even to the name of the company with which he built his reputation, Hacking Team Srl Milano.

-It is no coincidence that Vincenzetti is angry with Assange.
-He considers him a terrorist who must be stopped: Wikileaks will the organization, which destroyed the Hacking Team.
-The software created by Vincenzetti’s staff is called “Da Vinci” and “Galileo“ and is sold several times to armies and secret services from all over the world: to Saudi Arabia to spy on and damage an Iranian nuclear power plant, to the defense ministries of Egypt and Azerbaijan; to the Malaysian Secret Service; to the security services of Uzbekistan, the secret services of Morocco and Sudan; to the INSA of Ethiopia.
-A raging activity that Julien Assange ends in July 2015, attacking the Hacking Team’s websites, and publishing thousands of documents within Vincenzetti’s business and secrets.
+The remote control software created by Vincenzetti’s team was called “Da Vinci” and later “Galileo“ and has been sold to armies and secret services from all over the world: to Saudi Arabia to spy on and damage an Iranian nuclear power plant, to the defense ministries of Egypt and Azerbaijan, to the Malaysian Secret Service, to the security services of Uzbekistan, the secret services of Morocco and Sudan, to the INSA of Ethiopia.

 The Nerds’ Army

-The discovery of the imposing role in the battle of intelligence agencies against political opponents began in Rouen in July 2013, as the publisher and founder of the Moroccan web project of the Mamfakinch democratic movement (whose domain is now closed) – a movement born during the Arab Spring, which grew independently from political parties or religious organizations.
-His Chief Editor, Hisham Almiraat, received an email in July 2013 with the subject “Complaint“, asking him not to mention the sender’s name.
-Other members of the movement will then receive the same email.
-Shortly afterwards, everyone who received and opened the email was infected with a very complex spyware from an IP in Rabat, behind which is hidden the Moroccan High Council, which had simply made all of the dissident’s equipment accessible, was secretly thereby taking control of them.
-The virus attack is so severe that Mamfakinch is forced to stop the project in 2014, and military repression supported by Vincenzetti’s technology prevents his militants from reorganizing the other way around.
+The chief editor of Mamfakinch, Hisham Almiraat, received an email in July 2013 with the subject “Complaint“, asking him not to mention the sender’s name.
+Other members of the movement then received the same email.
+Shortly afterwards, everyone who received and opened the email was infected with very complex spyware sent from an IP in Rabat, behind which was hidden the Moroccan Supreme Council of National Defence, which had by this simple means made all of the dissident’s equipment and files accessible and was secretly taking control of them.
+The spyware attack was so severe that Mamfakinch was forced to stop the project in 2014.
+The domain is now closed and the military repression supported by Vincenzetti’s technology prevents the Mamfakinch dissidents from regrouping.

-Eric Rabe claims to own Eric Rabe Communications Strategies Llc Haversford, Pennsylvania, but the commercial register claims that this company does not exist.
-What does exist, however, is the Greater Philadelphia Economy League, an important lobby association that brings together politicians, industrialists, financiers, IT experts and religious leaders from Pennsylvania, in which Rabe held an absolute top position at the beginning of the century (he still works as a freelance consultant) as he hadn’t left his managerial position with the Verizon Group yet (the largest multinational American telecommunications company), joining the Hacking Team.
+Eric Rabe, once senior counsel for Hacking Team, claims to own Eric Rabe Communications Strategies Llc, Haversford, Pennsylvania, but the commercial register claims that this company does not exist.
+What does exist, however, is the Greater Philadelphia Economy League, an important lobbying association that brings together politicians, industrialists, financiers, IT experts and religious leaders from Pennsylvania,.
+Rabe was chairman of the board of directors at the beginning of the century (he still works as a freelance consultant).
+At that time, he held a vice-presidential position with the Verizon Group, the largest multinational American telecommunications company, before joining the Hacking Team.

 Guido Landi is the last member of the triad of Hacking Team: a former Windows employee who today defines Hacking Team as “a cage of madmen“, which was “dominated by a fascist who doesn’t forgive those who leave”.
-In his LinkedIn profile, he asserts to be the owner of a new secret company based in the United Arab Emirates.
+In his LinkedIn profile, he asserts he is the owner of a new secret company based in the United Arab Emirates.

 https://www.lastampa.it/tecnologia/2015/07/07/news/hacking-team-hackerata-file-diffusi-dal-suo-stesso-profilo-twitter-1.35239134 ; https://www.repubblica.it/tecnologia/2015/07/10/news/servizi_segreti_forze_dell_ordine_e_politici_nelle_mail_riservate_dell_hacking_team-118794772/